superRaytin/xss-filter/README.md

 - `blackList_attr` - Property blacklist, Properties in this list will be cleared

 ## Initialization
-Accepts only one parameter, pass into a `{}` to override the default configuration，`options` optional.
+Accepts only one parameter, pass into a `{}` to override the default configuration, `options` optional.

 ```javascript
 var xss = new xssFilter(options);